 - proposals that identify the proponent's skills or workforce capability as the only justification for direct negotiation.
-A proponent with personnel holding superior expertise or experience in a particular field is not sufficient for the Government to justify bypassing an open tender, unless the claimed skills cannot be procured elsewhere in the market. - proposals to provide widely available goods or services to government. - proposals seeking only to change government policy where there is no associated project. - proposals for projects where the tender process has formally commenced, whether published or not. - proposals that would not require a competitive procurement process (as specified in the Western Australian Procurement Rules or other General Direction). - proposals that lack structure and sufficient supporting evidence. - proposals seeking to stop or suspend another government process (for example, compulsory acquisition). - proposals seeking an exclusive mandate, or exclusive rights over a government asset, for a period of time so the proponent can develop a feasibility study.
+A proponent with personnel holding superior expertise or experience in a particular field is not sufficient for the Government to justify bypassing an open tender unless the claimed skills cannot be procured elsewhere in the market. - proposals to provide widely available goods or services to government. - proposals seeking only to change government policy where there is no associated project. - proposals for projects where the tender process has formally commenced, whether published or not. - proposals that would not require a competitive procurement process (as specified in the Western Australian Procurement Rules or other General Procurement Direction). - proposals that lack structure and sufficient supporting evidence. - proposals seeking to stop or suspend another government process (for example, compulsory acquisition). - proposals seeking an exclusive mandate, or exclusive rights over a government asset, for a period of time so the proponent can develop a feasibility study.

-Some of these examples may be considered by government but may progress through an alternate means rather than a market-led proposal - for example, open tenders, trials, grants or other procurement processes.
+Some of these examples may be considered by government but may progress through an alternate means rather than a market-led proposal - for example, open tenders, trials, grants, or other procurement processes.

-Proponents with well-developed proposals who are unsure of the appropriate procurement path are encouraged to undertake an online self-assessment and contact the MLP Secretariat to arrange a meeting.
-This will assist with determining a path forward or inform a proponent if a proposal is unlikely to succeed before investing further time, effort and expense.
+Proponents with well-developed proposals who are unsure of the appropriate procurement path are encouraged to complete the online Pre-Submission Meeting Request Form to contact the MLP Secretariat to arrange a meeting.
+This will assist with determining a path forward or help to inform a proponent if a proposal is unlikely to succeed before investing further time, effort, and expense.

-3.2.
-Priorities assessment
+3.2 Priorities assessment

-This step will be used to determine if a proposal fits within the context of the current government priorities, and/or if it is submitted in response to a published Problem and Opportunity Statement.
+This step will be used to determine if an unsolicited proposal fits within the context of the current government priorities.